Ascending chain conditions on right ideals of semigroups: Semigroups Satisfying ACCPR

 The following result is an analogue of Theorem \ref{thm:min_left_ideal} for 0-minimal ideals.

-\begin{thm} Let $S=S^0$ be a semigroup that satisfies ACCPR and has a 0-minimal ideal $I.$ Then $I$ contains a globally idempotent 0-minimal left ideal of $S$ if and only if it is completely 0-simple. \end{thm}
+\begin{thm} Let $S=S^0$ be a semigroup that satisfies ACCPR and has a 0-minimal ideal $I.$ Then $I$ contains a globally idempotent 0-minimal left ideal of $S$ if and only if $I$ is completely 0-simple. \end{thm}

 \begin{proof} ($\Rightarrow$) Suppose that $I$ contains a globally idempotent 0-minimal left ideal $L$ of $S.$ Since $L^2=L,$ therefore $I^2\neq 0$ and hence $I$ is 0-simple.
-We shall prove that $I$ has an idempotent, and then it is completely 0-simple by \cite[Theorem 8.22]{Clifford:1967}.
+We shall prove that $I$ contains an idempotent, and then it is completely 0-simple by \cite[Theorem 8.22]{Clifford:1967}.